didisouzacosta/CleanerXcode/README.md

 - Support for advanced customization of file removal.
 - Integration with macOS shortcuts for automated cleaning.
 - Interface improvements for visualizing freed-up space.

+## Privacy And Usage Policy
+- This app doesn't collect any user data and will never require personal data for sign-in or sign-up.
+- This app is totally free and open source under the MIT license.

 ## Contribution Guidelines